-(e) (i)Valuation
+(e) (i) Valuation

 Council's valuation policies and procedures are set by Management.
 They are reviewed annually taking into consideration an analysis of movements in fair value and other relevant information.
 Within every 5 year period, Council arranges a full comprehensive valuation of assets by engaging an external, professionally qualified valuer.
-During this year, Council's Terrestrial Collection was comprehensively valued.
-In the prior year, Council had multiple classes comprehensively valued.
+During this year, Council has comprehensively revalued its road, drainage and bridge network, water and other structures asset classes.
 The purpose of these rolling valuations is to ensure carrying amount of each class of asset does not materially differ from its fair value at the reporting date.
 The valuation process involves the valuer physically sighting a representative sample of Council assets across all asset classes and making their assessments of the condition of the assets at the date of inspection.

 During the intervening years, Council uses internal and external consulting engineers to assess for material differences in the assumptions for useful life, remaining lives and costs with all infrastructure assets.
 These results are also considered in combination with suitable indexes from the Australian Bureau Statistics.
 Jointly, these methods are combined to form the basis of a desktop valuation in the intervening years.